November 15, 2025

 The Mix-and-Match Method

 Instead of preparing complete meals, prep components that can be combined in different ways.
-This prevents meal-prep fatigue and adds variety:
+This prevents meal-prep fatigue and adds variety to your week.

 Base + Protein + Vegetables + Sauce = Unlimited Combinations